 After filling ourselves we were ready for some more shopping, so we walked back up into town and headed for the shop Primark as we all knew we wanted to shop there.
 Primark is a great place for very affordable but still stylish clothing with great deals.
 Needless to say after spending some time in there we all came out with shopping bags!

-We then walked along North Street to get to the Royal Pavilion for which we had pre-booked tickets to tour inside the historic building.
+We then walked along North Street to get to the Royal Pavilion for which we had pre-booked tickets to tour inside the historic building, built in the late 1700’s.

 The Tour followed a route through the Royal Pavilion taking in quite a few different rooms, some really quite ornate.